PNNL-Comp-Mass-Spec/InfernoRDN/Readme.txt

 1) Download and install the latest version of R 3.x from http://cran.r-project.org/bin/windows/base/

+2) Download the InfernoRDN installer from https://omics.pnl.gov/software/infernordn

-2) Run the installer, InfernoRDNSetup.exe
+4) Run the installer, InfernoRDNSetup.exe

-3) Start InfernoRDN using the Start Menu or desktop shortcut
+5) Start InfernoRDN using the Start Menu or desktop shortcut

-4) The InfernoRDN splash screen will appear and status messages will be shown
+6) The InfernoRDN splash screen will appear and status messages will be shown
 	- If a Dialog box appears asking "Would you like to use a personal library" you should answer Yes to that question, and Yes to the next question regarding the folder to use for the personal library
 	- Following this, several Bioconductor packages will be downloaded

-5) Test loading a data file
+7) Test loading a data file
 	- Choose File, Open, Expression File
 	- Navigate to "C:\Program Files (x86)\InfernoRDN"
 	  (or C:\Program Files\PNNL\InfernoRDN)